 Creative problem solvers, analytical thinkers, effective computer users, creators of mathematical models, experts at dealing with data, proficient speakers and writers -- we want these things and more to be said of our graduates.
 In our department, majors will hone these skills.

-In fact, many of top 10 jobs are math and/or computation related!
+In fact, 6 of the top 10 jobs are math, statistics, and/or computation related!